tylergreulich/gatsby-blog/src/posts/post.md

     * Ran the development server
     * Changed the header for the blog

-Stay tuned next week where I'll introduce GraphQL with GatsbyJS and how you can start to make blog posts with it!
+Stay tuned next week where I'll introduce GraphQL with GatsbyJS and how you can start to make blog posts!